30 Types of Arches, Modern & Historical, Visually Displayed

 Concrete is used for fairly large arches, like those used to support interstate overpasses.
 They can support large spans due to the strength of concrete and the steel rebar that runs within it.
 The concrete must be formed into shape around the rebar and allowed to cure for around a month.

-There are also pre-cast concrete blocks that can be used and moved into place with cranes.
+There are also pre-cast types of concrete blocks that can be used and moved into place with cranes.
 The skewbacks, voussoir, and key stone are all carefully created using molds.
 The resulting arch is a beauty (until people hit it with graffiti).

 Steel arches are the strongest types of arches, easily the most durable and flexible in size and shape.
 You see these on large bridges across water, often supported by cables that help distribute the weight evenly.